-- Can this impact be avoided? - What alternatives are there to achieving the document without the impact? - Can the impact be reduced by taking different action?
+Can this impact be avoided?

+What alternatives are there to achieving the document without the impact?

+Can the impact be reduced by taking different action?

-Do any differences identified above amount to discrimination No and the potential for adverse impact in this policy?
+Do any differences identified above amount to discrimination No

 If YES could it still be justifiable e.g. on grounds of promoting equality of opportunity for one group?
-Or any other reason NA

-Enter details here if applicable
+Or any other reason NA Enter details here if applicable